-On April 30, senior legal leaders from Google, L’Oréal USA and Mastercard joined Ironclad’s general counsel, Chris Young, for our online panel, “In-house Counsel’s Essential Role in Business Continuity.”
+Recently, senior legal leaders from Google, L’Oréal USA and Mastercard joined Ironclad’s general counsel, Chris Young, for our online panel, “In-house Counsel’s Essential Role in Business Continuity.”
 Senior legal leaders Chris Chin (Deputy General Counsel at Google), Anushree Bagrodia (Senior Managing Counsel at Mastercard) and Charles Hurr (Associate General Counsel at L’Oréal USA) shared learnings on adapting to changing demands, the role of digital contracting technology, and building a business case for purchasing legal technology in a time of economic uncertainty.

 Here are our three top takeaways from the event:

 1. The right tools enable in-house counsel to be strategic partners rather than blockers.

 On the challenge of staying agile in the face of increasing demands on legal teams, Anushree Bagrodia, Senior Managing Counsel at Mastercard, noted, “One of the problems is how do I free up my lawyers to really be that business partner and work on those strategic problems as we continue to grow and diversify our core business?
 How can we gain more capacity for our lawyers?”

 To save the legal team time, Mastercard implemented Ironclad’s digital contracting platform.
 “We’ve launched Ironclad for maybe six weeks now, and it’s been phenomenal,” said Bagrodia.
 The legal team quickly saw increased efficiency and now has more capacity to focus on strategic tasks.